 Elle in Nevada

 Elle is the barn manager for Maplewood Stables in Reno, NV.
 They have 57 horses on the property.
-Some are young horses that stay at home, some are show horses that often travel to Arizona and California.
+Some are young horses that stay at home, and some are show horses that often travel to Arizona and California.
 It’s not unusual for outside horses to ship in for lessons or clinics.

 Elle’s vaccination program is: